-- Read my new book, Bound with an Iron Chain: The Untold Story of How the British Transported 50,000 Convicts to Colonial America, an Amazon.com bestseller!
+- Read my Amazon.com bestselling book, Bound with an Iron Chain: The Untold Story of How the British Transported 50,000 Convicts to Colonial America!
 Visit Pickpocket Publishing for more details.

 About the author

 Anthony Vaver has broad expertise in the social and cultural history of crime and punishment, and he holds a Ph.D. from the State University of New York at Stony Brook and an M.L.S. from Rutgers University.
 He is the author of the Amazon.com bestselling book, Bound with an Iron Chain and is currently working on a new book about early American criminals.
 He has never spent a night in jail, but he was once falsely accused of shoplifting.